-Do you want to accept sponsored posts on your site?
+Do you want to accept sponsored posts on your site and let people pay per post with a WordPress plugin?
 With WPForms, monetizing your website with sponsored posts is easy.
 All you need to do is to create a blog post submission form and require users to pay to submit.

 Accepting Sponsored Posts on Your Site

 Accepting sponsored posts on your site is a common tactic to make money online.
 It helps your sponsors to get exposure by publishing a paid post.
-You can publish it once in a while to make some extra income from your blog.
+You can publish them once in a while to make some extra income from your blog.

 WPForms makes it super easy to accept sponsored posts on your site.
 You don’t even have to offer login credentials to your WordPress site.
-Still, you can get articles submitted on your WordPress dashboard for review using our Post Submissions addon.
+Still, you can let users submit articles for review on your WordPress dashboard using our Post Submissions addon.

-Create a Blog Post Submission Form
+Step 2: Create a Blog Post Submission Form

 After the installation, you’ll need to create a blog post submission form.
 To get started, you can see our tutorial on creating a blog post submission form in WPForms.

 The fastest way to get started is to use our Blog Post Submission Form template.

 You can make any changes you want to this template to customize it.
 For example, you could replace the Post Content Paragraph Text field with a Rich Text field if you want to let writers style their own posts.